Overall Score 6 Represents average audio ecosystem compatibility score.

 JLab Go Air Pop has a lower liquid rating than JBL Live Free 2

-JLab Go Air Pop have a weight of 7.4g .
-We take in account a lower weight better because lighter devices are more comfortable to transport.
+The JLab Go Air Pop have a weight of 7.4g .
+We consider a lower weight best for the reason that lighter devices are more comfortable to move with.

 JBL Live Free 2 driver unit is 11mm in diameter,